 The SURF program also seeks to increase the diversity of students in science, technology, engineering, and math (STEM) and actively recruits minorities and students from institutions with limited undergraduate research opportunities.

-“Our goal with the SURF program is to provide summer research opportunities to undergraduate students from across the county who are interested in ocean science and related fields, but who might not have access to these research facilities at their home institutions,” said Jane Teranes, SURF program director and vice-chair of the undergraduate program at Scripps.
+“Our goal with the SURF program is to provide summer research opportunities to undergraduate students from across the country who are interested in ocean science and related fields, but who might not have access to these research facilities at their home institutions,” said Jane Teranes, SURF program director and vice-chair of the undergraduate program at Scripps.

 This summer, 20 students received SURF fellowships, including two students from historically black colleges and universities (HBCUs) through the UC-HBCU Initiative award.
 This three-year grant, funded by the UC Office of the President, provides summer program support for students attending HBCUs, schools mainly comprising African-American students—a population that is often underrepresented in UC graduate and professional programs.